gablilli/desktop/src/inventory/README.md

 ## Thread Safety

-The `InventoryDb` uses an internal `Arc<Mutex<Connection>>` for thread-safe access to the SQLite database.
+The `InventoryDb` holds an internal Diesel connection pool (`r2d2`) for thread-safe access to SQLite.
 It's safe to clone and share across threads:

 ```rust
 use std::sync::Arc;